JAYASHREEER/VLSI-EXPT-6/README.md

 ## APPARATUS REQUIRED: CADENCE VIRTUOSO
 ## PROCEDURE :
 Procedure for Commands to get into Cadence
-1. Right Click and open the terminal window
+1.Right Click and open the terminal window
-2. Type the following commands as follows and press enter.
+2.Type the following commands as follows and press enter.
-3.i) tcsh
+3.i)tcsh
 ii) source /home/install/cshrc
 iii) virtuoso
 ## PROCEDURE FOR SCHEMATIIC SIMULATION USING CADENCE :